-As we look to the future, it is likely that the development of art and symbols will continue to be shaped by technological advancements, as well as by social and cultural changes.
+As we look to the future, the development of art and symbols will likely continue to be shaped by technological advancements, as well as by social and cultural changes.
 New forms of art and symbolism may emerge, as well as new ways of using art to express ideas, communicate meaning, and connect with others.

 However, despite these changes, the fundamental role of art and symbols in human communication and expression is unlikely to change.
 Art and symbols will continue to be a vital part of our cultural heritage and a powerful tool for connecting with ourselves, each other, and the world around us.

 Human versus AI art in the Healing Process